 This input box controls the size at which measurements to entities are displayed.
-The size of the vectors can also be controlled using the formula keys to decrease and increase the vector scale.
+The size of the vectors can also be controlled using the the vector scale increase the vector scale.
 Hold the key to augment the step.

 Translation Multiplier